 There are many factors that can influence the effectiveness and performance of a team, but the team members' personalities will clearly be among the most important of these.
 If we create a DISC profile for every member of a team, then it becomes possible to model the workings of that team, and to anticipate the ways the team will operate.

 Indeed, we're not limited to existing teams: it's just as possible to combine members for a potential team, and experiment with different combinations to find the optimum group.
 Discus facilitates all this with an easy-to-use team management system that lets you model and adjust any combination of profiles, and immediately view the results.

 At the heart of the Discus team assessment is its Team Profile, which draws in all the factors of the team's members to create a single graphic describing the team as a whole.
-This team profile follows the familiar four-factor layout as a conventional DISC profile, but the factors themselves are different, using terms like Direction and Participation to measure the process at work within the team.
+This team profile follows the familiar four-factor layout of a conventional DISC profile, but the factors themselves are different, using terms like Direction and Participation to measure the processes at work within the team.

 A quick overview of the team and its profile, giving you all the key facts.